credativ/plutono/docs/sources/getting-started/intro-histograms.md

 +++
-title = "Histograms and heatmaps" description = "An introduction to histograms and heatmaps" keywords = ["grafana", "heatmap", "panel", "documentation", "histogram"] weight = 700
+title = "Histograms and heatmaps" description = "An introduction to histograms and heatmaps" keywords = ["plutono", "heatmap", "panel", "documentation", "histogram"] weight = 700
 +++